-Hands up, who has eaten peppadews?
+Hands up, who has eaten Peppadews?

-These are "sweet piquante peppers" with a taste somewhere between a mild chilli and a plain bell pepper.
+These are “sweet piquante peppers” with a taste somewhere between a mild chilli and a plain bell pepper.
 Why did I decide to make muffins with them?
 Well, because they were discovered in the province where I grew up in South Africa!!
 Johan Steenkamp came across a chest-high bush of them in the garden of his holiday home in the Eastern Cape.
-The bush was laden with small bright red fruit something like a cross between cherry tomatoes and very round chillies – voila – the peppadew!
+The bush was laden with small bright red fruit something like a cross between cherry tomatoes and very round chillies and voila – the Peppadew pepper was born!
 They are now commercially grown and are very successfully exported, but remain (like me) a child of Africa.
 So what better ingredient to choose to include in my muffins?